Identification and Model Testing in Linear Structural Equation Models using Auxiliary Variables: Acknowledgments

 \section{Acknowledgments}

 We would like to thank Judea Pearl, Mathias Drton, Thomas Richardson, and Luca Weihs for helpful discussions.
-This research was supported in parts by grants from NSF \#IIS-1302448 and \#IIS-1527490 and ONR \#N00014-13-1-0153 and \#N00014-13-1-0153.
+This research was supported in parts by grants from NSF \#IIS-1302448, \#IIS-1527490, ONR \#N00014-13-1-0153, \#N00014-13-1-0153, and DARPA ARO W911NF-16-1-0579.